-1. Install and run AOMEI Backupper on your computer.
+Step 1.
+Run AOMEI Backupper Standard on your computer.
 Connect the external drive if any.

-4. Click on 'Home' > 'Tools' and then 'Create Bootable Media'.
-Complete creating with the wizard.
+Step 4.
+Click on "Home" > "Tools" and then "Create Bootable Media".
+Complete the creation with on-screen wizard.
 It is suggested to choose WinPE mode.

-7. Click on Restore tab and select the disk backup image.
-Follow the guide to restore image and make sure you’ve checked Align partition to optimize for SSD option before restoring.
+Step 7.
+Click on Restore tab and select the disk backup image.
+Follow the guide to restore image and make sure you’ve checked SSD Alignments for SSD before restoring.
 Wait patiently.